-St Peter's is a member of the St Machar Academy Associated School Group (ASG) along with Cornhill, Kittybrewster, Riverbank, Seaton, Sunnybank and Woodside Primary Schools, the Sensory Impairment Unit, Ashgrove Family Centre and the English as an Additional Language Service.
+St Peter's is a member of the St Machar Academy Associated School Group (ASG) along with Cornhill, Kittybrewster, Riverbank, Seaton, Sunnybank and Woodside Primary Schools.
 The function of the ASG is to meet and discuss issues which are relevant to the schools in the area and to prioritise improvements.
 Close and effective liaison helps to ensure children settle well as they move from nursery to primary school and, when the time comes, they are well-prepared for the transition to secondary school.